Unzip a Directory in Linux: 10 Example Commands

 What is a Zip File?

 A zip file is a compressed file format that stores multiple files and directories into a single archive.
 It’s widely used to save storage space, speed up file transfers, and simplify file management.
-When you unzip a file, you extract its contents, making them accessible for use.
+When you unzip a file, you extract its contents, making them accessible.

 Why Unzip Files in Linux?